teccr/chembot/Readme.md

 # Challenges and Limitations

-## Chemistry domain knowledge and Amazon Lex
+## Chemistry domain knowledge and Slack/AWS Lex
 Amazon Lex does a good job most of the times when dealing with chemistry domain concepts.
-However, sometimes Amazon Lex may have issues.
+However, sometimes the final Slack bot may have issues.
 Example:
-* Lex cannot recognized the following SMILES as search criteria: C(C1C(C(C(C(O1)O)O)O)O)O (glucose).
+* ChemBot cannot recognized the following SMILES as search criteria: C(C1C(C(C(C(O1)O)O)O)O)O (glucose).
-* Lex can recognize the following SMILES as search criteria: CC(=O)OC1=CC=CC=C1C(=O)O (Aspirin).
+* ChemBot can recognize the following SMILES as search criteria: CC(=O)OC1=CC=CC=C1C(=O)O (Aspirin).
-* Lex can recognize the following SMILES as search criteria: CC(=O)OC1=CC=CC=C1C(=O)OC2=CC=CC(=C2)CO[N+](=O)[O-] (Nitroaspirin).
+* ChemBot can recognize the following SMILES as search criteria: CC(=O)OC1=CC=CC=C1C(=O)OC2=CC=CC(=C2)CO[N+](=O)[O-] (Nitroaspirin).

 Chemical structure names, InChi and SMILES can generate issues when parsing the user input.
-After different tests on ChemBot, moving detection of SMILES, InCHi and names to custom code look like a potential solution.
-Research on Lambda for Initialization and Validation is pending to deal with the issues mentioned in this section.
-It is possible the validation code will not be triggered since the SMILES is not picked up by Lex.
+After some investigation, the issue seems to be related to Slack UI and how it processes certain character combinations.
+From Amazon Lext test chat bot, it is possible to recognize most of the SMILES.
+Another issue is AWS Lex rejecting the "Flash Card" Chemical Property even if it was defined as an utterance in the Slot Type.
+One theory to explain the behavior could be the design of the bot intents and Slot Types.
-Finally, changing the design of Intents and Slots Types could help Amazon Lex to learn and understand complex chemistry concepts.
-Intents for only SMILES search may be able to focus Lex resources on looking for complex data.
-A new ChemBot will be created in the future with a new design of Intents and Slot types.
+Changing the design of Intents and Slots Types could help Amazon Lex to learn and understand different concepts.
+Intents for only SMILES search may be able to focus Lex resources on looking for complex data and working on deeper with the Slack UI may be a problem to solve issues with the combination of characters.
+A new ChemBot will be created in the future with a new design of Intents, Slot types and Slack UI improvements.

 ## What's next?
 ChemBot can receive the following improvements: